 Your doctor may recommend different cleaning techniques or solutions depending on the type of external device and the extent of your injury or fracture.
 In any case, use common sense with your external fixation device.
 Wash your hands well and often before cleaning your pin sites or the device.
 Be gentle and thorough, and dry everything carefully.
 The cleaning process should be followed routinely even if your doctor has prescribed antibiotics as a preventative measure.

-After 10 days or so (your doctor will advise you), you may be allowed to shower with your external fixator.
+• Take a shower.
+After ten days or so (your doctor will advise you), you may be allowed to shower with your external fixator.
 Dry the fixator thoroughly with a clean towel and follow all other cleaning instructions for the pin sites.

 Be sure to talk with your doctor if you have any questions on how best to care for your fixator and the pin sites.